-Renting accomodations - more information (only English version available)
+Renting accomodation - more information

 The rental fee might even contain a pitfall like an annual rent increase.
 On the other hand, you may be responsible for some things that aren't spelled out in the lease.
 The main parts of a landlord-tenant relationship are codified in a law.
 There may be nothing in the lease dealing with notice periods, renovations required or actions in the event of non-payment of rent, but these things are still covered because of the law.

 An agreement to rent an apartment or house for a fixed term cannot be terminated early except under extraordinary circumstances.
 A transfer is usually not an extraordinary circumstance.

 Deposits usually are two to three months rent, which is in addition to your first months rent.
 However, the deposit will be returned with interest when you leave, provided your quarters are in good order.
 This usually means a renovation (like being repainted), and it is sometimes required that this be the work of a professional.

 Your payment to the landlord, which is usually made monthly, is in two parts: the rent, which can't be changed for the duration of the lease; and the Betriebskosten, which can be.
 The latter can include such things as a share of the landlord's property tax, heat, stairwell cleaning, trash collection and water.
 If the price of one of these is raised during the period covered by the lease, your Betriebskosten can be increased accordingly.
 You generally pay separately for your electricity and gas, though these can be included in the Betriebskosten.
 And you might also pay separately for some of the things we mentioned as being in the Betriebskosten, especially heat.

 A general rule is never throw away any correspondence: archive them all in case of litigation.

 A few other matters concerning living in rented accommodation:

 - It's a good idea to have an inventory of anything that is in your new place and any deficiencies that are seen should be noted.
 This is simply protection for you and your landlord.